Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

 **Equity and Access**

--   How will the project ensure equitable access to precision medicine and digital health interventions?
+-   How will the project ensure equitable access to precision medicine and digital health solutions?
 -   Are there strategies to include underprivileged and minority groups in the study?

 **Psychosocial Impact**

 -   What are the potential psychological and social effects on patients?
--   How will the project address and mitigate these effects?
+-   How will the project address and mitigate potential negative effects?

 **Discrimination and Stigmatization**